DavidJulianGit/Meet/README.md

 ## Technology - Serverless Functions

-This app is useing serverless functions (AWS Lambda) for obtaining the access token from the authorization server via mulitple steps.
+This app is using serverless functions (AWS Lambda) for obtaining the access token from the authorization server via mulitple steps.

 1. User opens apps ans visits events page.
 2. Serverless functions on AWS Lambda requests OAuth consent screen from Google OAuth provider.